-We had a total of 849 employees as at December 31, 2009 compared with a total of 845 employees as at December 31, 2008.
-At December 31, 2009, 816 employees were located in Canada and 33 were located in the United States, compared with 817 and 28, respectively in 2008.
+We had a total of 841 employees as at December 31, 2010 compared with a total of 849 employees as at December 31, 2009.

 INTEREST OF MANAGEMENT AND OTHERS IN MATERIAL TRANSACTIONS

 We have provided services in the ordinary course of business to some of our POs.
 As at the date of this AIF, we do not have any members of our Board of Directors who are employees of our POs.
 In prior years, some of our POs or approved participants had employees who were members of our Board of Directors.